Tay Bridge closed as tractor and trailer blown over

 Drivers have been asked to avoid the area since the tractor crash at about 17:55.

-The bridge was closed to high-sided vehicles and a 30mph speed limit was in place because of high winds at the time.
+The bridge was closed to high-sided vehicles at around that time and a 30mph speed limit was in put place because of high winds.

-It was expected to be closed in both directions for a "considerable time" while the vehicle is recovered.
+It is expected to be closed in both directions for a "considerable time" while staff work on repairs.

-The crash caused damage to the walkway on the 1.4mile (2.2km) bridge, which spans the Tay estuary between Dundee and Newport-on-Tay.
+The vehicle involved in the crash has been recovered but there was damage to the walkway on the 1.4mile (2.2km) bridge, which spans the Tay estuary between Dundee and Newport-on-Tay.

 Diversions via Perth are in place.